leomil72/pRNG/README.txt

 random number generator is required because the mechanism used by this library does NOT guarantee that the sequence won't contain repeating patterns.
-If you need a more secure algorithm, try looking something else.
+If you need a more secure algorithm, try looking for something else.

 ***********************